Oil prices steady as U.S. crude stocks rise for a sixth week

 The United States has already imposed tariffs on $250 billion worth of Chinese goods and China has responded with retaliatory duties on $110 billion worth of U.S. goods.

-Reporting by Stephanie Kelly in New York, Christopher Johnson in London, Aaron Sheldrick in Tokyo and Henning Gloystein in Singapore; Editing by Marguerita Choy and David Goodman
+Reporting by Stephanie Kelly in New York, Christopher Johnson in London, Aaron Sheldrick in Tokyo and Henning Gloystein in Singapore; Editing by Marguerita Choy and Alistair Bell